Kick off the holidays with UMF annual Arts & Crafts Show

 FARMINGTON — Looking for that special gift for the holidays?
-Visit the University of Maine at Farmington’s annual Arts & Crafts Show 9 a.m. to 2 p.m., Saturday, Nov.
-2, 2019, in the UMF Olsen Student Center on South Street in Farmington.
+Visit the University of Maine at Farmington’s annual Arts & Crafts Show from 9 a.m. to 2 p.m.
+Saturday, Nov.
+2, in the Olsen Student Center at the University of Maine at Farmington.

-More than 75 crafters, artists, cottage industries and entrepreneurs will display their creative works at this open-to-the-public sale.

-This event is sponsored by the UMF Conference and Events Office.
-For more information, please call the UMF office at 207-778-7344 or send an email to Ernestine Hutchinson at [email protected]
+The event is sponsored by the UMF Conference and Events Office.
+The Olsen Student Center is located at 111 South St. For more information, call the UMF office at 207-778-7344 or send an email to Ernestine Hutchinson at [email protected]

 Comments are not available on this story.